nevoland/realue/README.md

 Logs the provided `propNames` whenever they change.
 Uses `title` as console group (defaults to decorated component name).

+This function can be made available globally by importing `realue/src/register-loggers.js` first.

 #### `omitProps()`

 > ➡️ `(propNames)`